8 Examples of How to Use Visual Cues with Visual Learners

 1. Use visual cues as reminders

-A visual cue might be something as simple as a little picture drawn on a sticky note to remind your child to clean his room.
+A visual cue might be something as simple as a little picture drawn on a sticky note to remind your child to clean their room.

 SnapWords® are high-frequency words that have both visual cues and body motions which make words easy to learn.

 2. Use a visual and tactile cue to help your child with directionality

 3. Use a visual cue to remind a child of the sound and shape of a letter